richarah/dorothy/README.md

 # Dorothy
 Dorothy (named after the protagonist of Frank Baum's Oz novels) is a Docker image for interacting with Oz programs and running the OPI from within a container, either standalone or as part of a CDE (Containerised Development Environment) - e.g. using VSCode's [Remote - Containers](https://code.visualstudio.com/docs/remote/containers) extension.

-#### But why?

-The aim of this project is to resolve the machine- and platform-specific issues often encountered when running Oz on certain systems by packaging Oz, the OPI and their respective dependencies in a Docker container - a self-contained environment that isolates its contents from the host, resulting in a standardised unit of software that runs identically on a wide variety of systems.

 #### Mac users: Apple silicon and X11 issues

 Due to XQuartz' current incompatibility with Apple silicon, the TUI (Text User Interface) version of Dorothy is recommended for Mac users experiencing issues with the X11 GUI.